FrederikWarburg/LaplaceAE/results.md

 Models:
 - AE
+  - MSE
+  - NLL
 - VAE
 - AE dropout
 - LAE post hoc
-  -- decoder only
+  - decoder only
-  -- entire model
+  - entire model
 - LAE elbo

 For each model, we compute the following metrics and or figures: